layilin/SP23-33852/_annotations/book1_draft2.md

 [plant] 7.37 guava.
 Fruit from the small tree *Psidium guajava*, probably native to Central and South America but naturalized throughout the Caribbean by the eighteenth century.

 [plant] 7.37 guaiac.
 Refers to *Guaiacum officinale* or *Guaiacum sanctum*, both of which are found in the Caribbean.
-In the eighteenth century, the guaiac tree also was known as lignum vitae (Latin for 'wood of life') because it was used to treat a variety of diseases, including syphilis and yaws.
+In the eighteenth century, the guaiac tree also was known as lignum vitae ("wood of life") because it was used to treat a variety of diseases, including syphilis and yaws.
 Also widely believed to be an abortifacient.
 Both *Guaiacum officinale* and *Guaiacum sanctum* are now endangered due to overexploitation and habitat loss.

 7.37n. diaphoretic.
 Having the property of inducing or promoting perspiration.

 7.37n worms.
 Grainger is referring to parasitic worms (helminths) that live in the digestive tracks of humans and other animals.
 There are many such parasites, including tapeworms and roundworms.
-Worms were a major health concern in the eighteenth century, producing physical effects such as malnutrition and anemia as well as cognitive problems.
+Worms were a major health concern in the eighteenth century, producing physical effects such as malnutrition and anemia, as well as cognitive problems.

 7.37n Acosta.
-José de Acosta (1539-1600), Jesuit theologian and missionary to South America, chiefly known for his *Historia natural y moral de las Indias*, the earliest survey of the Indies.
+José de Acosta (1539-1600), Jesuit theologian, philosopher, and missionary who traveled to and spent several years in Peru and Mexico.
+Chiefly known for his *Historia natural y moral de las Indias* (1590), one of the earliest and most comprehensive surveys of the Americas.

 [plant] 8.44 shaddoc.
-A citrus fruit *Citrus maxima* also known as the pomelo or pummelo.
-Native to Southeast Asia and known as the shaddock in the eighteenth century because it was supposedly brought to the Caribbean by a Captain Shaddock.
+A citrus fruit (*Citrus maxima*) also known as the pomelo or pummelo.
+Native to Southeast Asia and known as the shaddock in the eighteenth century because it was supposedly brought to the Caribbean by an Englishman named Captain Shaddock.

 [plant] 8.44 forbidden fruit.
-Refers to species of *Citrus* (family Rutaceae) that are now virtually extinct but perhaps still exist in some parts of the Caribbean.
+Refers to species of *Citrus* (family Rutaceae) that are now virtually extinct.
 Similar in taste to oranges and shaddocks, closely related to the grapefruit.

 [plant] 8.45 acajou.
 The cashew or cashewnut tree (*Anacardium occidentale*), native to Central and South America.
-While the nut is important to commerce today, the "cashew apple" or receptacle for the nut also was consumed during the eighteenth century.
+While the nut is important to commerce today, the "cashew apple" or cashew fruit was consumed during the eighteenth century as well.
+The fruit is also caustic and was supposedly used by women as a chemical peel to remove freckles (Riddell 82-83).
+Also see Grainger's footnote on p.
+132 of Book IV.

 [plant] 8.45 sabbaca.
 Avocado (*Persea americana*), which probably originated in Central America.
 It then spread to the Caribbean in the aftermath of the Spanish conquest of Mexico.
 An important part of the diets of the enslaved who had access to it: they likely harvested it from woodlands, versus growing it in provision grounds or gardens.

-8.44n Shaddoc.
-Captain Shaddock, An Englishman who allegedly brought the first seeds of a shaddock (a pomelo, which is a type of grapefruit) to Barbados.
-The story has long been considered a folk legend, but one scholarly source identifies the person as Captain Chaddock, a 17th-century West Indies trader.
-(Kumamoto, J., et al.)

 [person] 8.45n Ulloa.
 Antonio de Ulloa y de la Torre-Giral (1716-1795) was a colonel and naval officer of the Spanish navy, as well as an explorer and scientist.
 He participated in a geodesic mission to the equator in Peru to measure the earth's true shape.
 After the mission was completed, Ulloa co-authored with Jorge Juan the *Relación histórica del viage a la América meridional* (1748).